microshift-io/microshift-documentation/content/en/docs/user-documentation/networking/exposing-services.md

 ```

 ### Route with mDNS host example
-The hostname of a route can be a mDNS compliant hostname, which would be then
+The hostname of a route can be a mDNS (.local) hostname, which would be then
-announced via [mDNS](../mdns/) section for mor details.
+announced via mDNS, see the [mDNS](../mdns/) section for more details.

 ```bash
 oc expose service/nginx --hostname=my-hostname.local